Good to know:

 Before five months of age your puppy is much more open to experiencing new things, so it is very important to begin a class prior to this age.
 Early puppyhood is a critical time for socialization and learning.
 This time will set the stage for the rest of your puppy’s life.
 This is truly a once-in-a-puppy’s-lifetime chance to show your puppy how to confidently relate to other puppies, unfamiliar people, and strange sights, sounds, and events.
 He needs to learn to adapt to the world around him and feel at ease.
 It is crucial that this developmental stage is used wisely!
 Let us help guide you.

-A puppy that is calm around other dogs becomes a dog that is easy to bring places or even walk in your neighborhood without issues.
+A puppy that is calm around other dogs and all things in his or her world becomes a dog that is easy to bring places or even walk in your neighborhood without issues.
 That is why puppy play is an important part of the class.
 During social play with other puppies, the puppy learns the meaning and the appropriate use of canine communication.
 Social play serves as the practice of etiquette in which the puppy learns the rules of social behavior—such as bite inhibition.
 Through social play, young animals improve their ability to interact properly with members of their own species, learn typical communication skills, learn to control their aggression, and form and deepen social bonds.
 Dogs do not have an innate understanding of how to interpret and react to all canine signals.
 Although puppies are born with the physical prerequisites for communicative signals, they must learn the meaning and the correct use of such signals.

 The majority of the puppies in class will integrate nicely into the playgroup.
 There may be one or two that have some difficulty and we will try to modify any fearful behavior in gentle, supportive ways.

+But play is not all that’s important.
 Socialization done correctly outside of class is critical in your puppy’s emotional development.
 Here’s how to do it right.

 Positive (not scary for your pup) exposure to new places, faces and other animals should continue well past the Ideal Puppy class and into social maturity at around 3 years of age.
 If the exposure is not reinforced your puppy will lose this critical advantage that began in class.